mk-fg/feedjack/README.md

 All the issues with this fork should probably be reported to respective github project/fork, since code here can be quite different from the original project.

-Until 2012, this fork was kept in [fossil](http://www.fossil-scm.org/) repo [here](http://fraggod.net/code/fossil/feedjack/).
+Until 2012, this fork was kept in a [fossil](http://www.fossil-scm.org/) repo [here](http://fraggod.net/code/fossil/feedjack/).